 Media coverage, on the other hand, is a very quick way to get a return on investment.
 It only takes one interview with a major media outlet, and you’re there!
 The value of media coverage is usually calculated at three times ad rates — meaning that if you get a 2-minute interview on a TV program that charges $100k per minute of ad time, you’ll score $600k worth of media coverage for your company.

-Step 2: Choosing the Right Conference, Trade Show or Convention to Attend
+Step 2: Choose the Right Conference, Trade Show or Convention to Attend

 If you’re not sure where to start looking for events to attend, you might want to start with TSNN.com, which is a pretty extensive database of trade shows that you can search through by date, industry and location.

 There are some conferences and trade shows that are must-attends because they’re consistently successful: CES, SXSW, etc. These types of events are gimmes, in that you know there will be the promotion in place on the their end to draw the speakers and media outlets you want to see at these things.
 But if the conference is new, or is only in its first few years, it can be difficult to tell if it will be worth your while…this is where the points below come into play.

 Here’s what to look for in a conference or trade show that’s worth attending:

 - Relevancy – Is the conference in your industry?
 Will there be potential clients/customers there who will be in a position to buy from you?
 In short: do you think it’s possible to get a return on investment from attending the event?